 Missing California Uber driver is found alive, report says

-Joshua Thiede, who was last seen driving out of his Los Angeles apartment on Feb.
-11 while working for Lyft, was found alive and is currently in a local hospital, Fox Los Angeles reported.
+Uber and Lyft driver Joshua Thiede, who was last seen driving out of his Los Angeles apartment on Feb.
+11 was found alive and is currently in a local hospital, Fox Los Angeles reported.

 There is no other immediate information on Thiede's condition.